Samuel Freeman Miller: Career

 In 1850, Miller moved to Keokuk, Iowa, which was a state more amenable to his views on slavery, and he immediately freed his few slaves who had come with his family from Kentucky.
 Active in Iowa politics, he supported Abraham Lincoln in the 1860 election.
 Lincoln nominated Miller to the Supreme Court on July 16, 1862.
 He was confirmed by the U.S. Senate that same day, and was sworn into office on July 21.

 His opinions strongly favored Lincoln's positions, and he upheld his wartime suspension of habeas corpus and trials by military commission.
 After the war, his narrow reading of the Fourteenth Amendment—he wrote the opinion in the 1873 Slaughterhouse Cases—limited the effectiveness of the amendment.
 Miller wrote the majority opinion in Bradwell v.
 Illinois, which held that the right to practice law was not constitutionally protected under the Privileges or Immunities Clause of the Fourteenth Amendment.

 He later joined the majority opinions in United States v.
 Cruikshank and the Civil Rights Cases, holding that the amendment did not give the U.S. government the power to stop private—as opposed to state-sponsored—discrimination against blacks.
 In Ex parte Yarbrough, 110 U.S. 651 (1884), however, Miller held that the federal government had broad authority to act to protect black voters from violence by the Ku Klux Klan and other private groups.
 Miller also supported the use of broad federal power under the Commerce Clause to override state regulations, as in Wabash v.
 Illinois.

-Justice Miller wrote 616 opinions in his 28 years on the Court; Justice Field (whose 34 year SCOTUS tenure mostly overlapped Miller's) wrote 544 opinions; Chief Justice Marshall wrote 508 opinions in his 33 years on the Court, leading future Chief Justice William Rehnquist to describe him as "very likely the dominant figure" on the Court in his time.
+Justice Miller wrote 616 opinions in his 28 years on the Court; Justice Field (whose 34-year tenure mostly overlapped Miller's) wrote 544 opinions; Chief Justice Marshall wrote 508 opinions in his 33 years on the Court, leading future Chief Justice William Rehnquist to describe him as "very likely the dominant figure" on the Court in his time.
 When Chief Justice Salmon P. Chase died in 1873, attorneys and law journals across the country lobbied for Miller to be appointed to succeed him, but President Ulysses Grant was determined to appoint an outsider; he ultimately chose Morrison Waite.
 In his tribute to Miller delivered in Portland, Oregon, on October 16, 1890, George Henry Williams stated his support of Miller in detailing his interactions with President Ulysses S. Grant about Chase's replacement.

 After the 1876 presidential election between Rutherford Hayes and Samuel Tilden, Miller served on the electoral commission that awarded the disputed electoral votes to the Republican Hayes.
 In the 1880s, his name was floated as a Republican candidate for president.

 In the winter of 1889 and spring of 1890, Justice Miller delivered a series of ten lectures on constitutional law at the National University School of Law in Washington, D.C.
 They were published posthumously, along with two earlier lectures delivered in 1887.